-Smaller gate stations and compressor stations have smaller heaters which typically use pneumatic controls.
+Smaller gate stations and compressor stations have smaller heaters that typically use pneumatic controls.
 They still use the same technology as when first installed, and the components remain easily maintainable and readily available.
 Pneumatic devices performing protective and control functions require a reasonable degree of cleanliness and lubrication to function correctly.
 This requires periodic overhaul, cleaning and replacement of soft parts (as required).

 Heater system outages are usually detected by a flame failure alarm or low temperature alarm from either SCADA or Autopoll or detected during scheduled maintenance and inspection.

-WBHs are internally inspected every 10 years to assess their condition and to carry out any identified remedial work.
+Water Bath Heaters (WBHs) are internally inspected every 10 years to assess their condition and to carry out any identified remedial work.

-Heating systems comprise of a number of components and maintenance requirements and are summarised below.
+Heating systems comprise of a number of components and maintenance requirements and are summarised in table 56.